-Selling an Independent Insurance Agency - Part II
+Selling Your Independent Insurance Agency - Part II

 In the first part of my article on how to sell your independent insurance agency, I covered assessing the value of the agency book of business.
 In part II, I will discuss the preparation and listing of your business for sale on the market.